Thermally modified wood: ThermoWood

 This process is similar to the Les Bois Perdure treatment in that it uses a steam environment at atmospheric pressure to treat the wood.
 However, this process can also be used on "green" wood and was the most widely used commercial process as of 2004.

+Genuine industrial scale ThermoWood process was developed in Finland in 1990's.
+The process was patented.
+ThermoWood is a registered trademark owned by the International ThermoWood Association.
+The legal right to use the ThermoWood trademark is held by the permanent members of the association.
+A new ThermoWood Handbook was published in May 2023.

 Characteristics of thermally modified wood

-The main advantage is that softwood can be used for applications that require high durability, which might be seen as environmentally friendly.
+The main advantage is that softwood can be used for applications that require high durability.
 Durability class 1–3, according to European Standard EN 350-2, can be obtained out of non durable (class 5) softwood species.

 The main disadvantage is that the strength is decreased as a result of the high temperatures.
 In general the bending strength is reduced up to 30% with more reduction at higher temperatures.

 The biological resistance against some (not all) micro-organisms and insects is improved.
 However, due to breakdown of volatile organic compounds (VOC) the antimicrobial properties of wood may also decrease.
 Shrinking and swelling is reduced up to 50–90%.
 The treated wood is somewhat darkened in colour.

 As a principle the heat treatment process can be done on all wood species.

 Maturity of the technology

 Thermally modified wood is not just an academic topic these days.
 Thermal wood treatment has already been penetrating the market for a number of years.
+In the United States, thermally modified wood was pioneered by Igor Shternberg (Danchenko), whose company, Westwood, became the first in the country to launch industrial-scale production of thermally modified lumber in 2007.
 There is also some industrial input in the research and development.
-The Natural Resources Research Institute at the University of Minnesota Duluth has a pilot-scale kiln to research the effectiveness of thermal modification on underutilized Minnesota tree species to expand the wood markets.
+The Natural Resources Research Institute at the University of Minnesota Duluth has a pilot-scale kiln to research the effectiveness of thermal modification on the Minnesota tree species to expand the wood markets.

 In the guitar-making industry, this process is called "Thermo Curing", "Baked" and "Roasted", among other names.
 Some guitar manufacturers have begun using acoustic sound boards and electric guitar fretboards that are thermally cured in order to help prevent the typical warping and cracking that often occurs from seasonal humidity swings.
 As a secondary benefit, acoustic guitars tend to sound like well-broken-in aged instruments much sooner than do non-thermally modified guitars.
+See more under Tonewood: Preparation.